Skripal suspects say were in UK as tourists, deny murder attempt - AFP

-Moscow (AFP) - Two men accused by London of poisoning former spy Sergei Skripal denied being involved with the murder attempt in a bizarre Russian media interview on Thursday that Britain dismissed as "an insult to the public's intelligence".
+Moscow (AFP) - Two men accused by London of poisoning former spy Sergei Skripal told Russian media on Thursday they visited the British city of Salisbury as tourists and denied having anything to do with the murder attempt.

-Speaking with the head of the Kremlin-backed RT news network, the pair confirmed they were the men whose pictures British authorities released this month and said they were visiting the English city of Salisbury only as tourists.
+Speaking in an interview with the head of the Kremlin-backed RT news network, the pair confirmed they were the men whose pictures British authorities released this month.

 British security services had named the men as Alexander Petrov and Ruslan Boshirov, but said these were likely to be aliases.

-In the 25-minute interview the two men said these were their real names but said they did not work for Russia's military intelligence agency GRU, as Britain claims.
+In the 25-minute interview the two suspects said these were their real names but said they did not work for Russia's military intelligence agency GRU, as Britain claims.

 RT said the men sounded distressed and were sweating as they spoke.

 The men seemed to be around 40 years old and wore almost identical dark blue jumpers.
-They looked well-built and Boshirov wore what looked like a red Kabbalah bracelet.
+They looked well-built and Boshirov wore what looks like a red Kabbalah bracelet.

-The TV station recorded the interview on Wednesday evening, just hours after President Vladimir Putin said Russia had identified the men sought by Britain and urged them to address the media.
+The Kremlin-backed station recorded the interview Wednesday evening, just hours after President Vladimir Putin said Russia had identified the men sought by Britain and urged them to address the media.

 "They are civilians," Putin said, adding there was nothing criminal about them.